By Peter R. Tattam, Trumpet Software International Pty Ltd.

 and

-<password> is a shared secret associated with the username.
+<password> is a shared secret associated with

 "&" represents the string concatenation operator.